Please sign my WEB log under the WEB tab.

 JTB4 x 2 (copy of GP15)

-I have been working on remote control of my shack radios since 2013, adding control equipment as I learned more about how to do it.
+I have been working on remote control of my shack radios since 2012 - 2013, adding control equipment as I learned more about how to do it.
 It is so neat and have been asked to share the details, and if I can help others do the same, just drop me a line.
-I am pleased to report that I am 98% complete with remote antenna switching to be added at some point to make it 100%.

 The idea of remote control of the station started to make sense when at our summer cottage after seeing a presentation at our local club a few years back, and the thought of installing another station at the cottage just seemed to be redundant with the technology available today, thus was the starting point of my project.
 Im remote controlling 3-4 rigs and two rotators.
 Why control more than one rig you may ask?
 In my case I was looking for multiple antennas and polarity for HF, 6M & 2M FM (IC746pro) and 2M, 432 & 1296Mhz SSB (TS790A & TS2000S) It just made more sense to me since I had the rigs when I started on the project, and it gives me the ability to operate 12 antennas remotely..
 If you are going to go remote control you likely want to operate one rig to start to keep it simple.